schneiderOSP/Udemy_GO_micro/README.md

        POST http://localhost:8080/ net::ERR_CONNECTION_RESET
 (anonymous) @ (index):64

 Is it sth about the docker/compose stuff?
+Or CORS?

-In Firefox this got logged all the time:
+In Firefox however this got logged all the time:
 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://localhost:8080/.
 (Reason: CORS request did not succeed).
 Status code: (null).

 But as the

 mux.Use(cors.Handler(cors.Options{